Detecting Grouped Local Average Treatment Effects and Selecting True Instruments: Application

-Further, in any of the IV approaches to the instruments might fail to satisfy the identifying assumptions outlined in Section \ref{lateassumptions}.
+Further, the instruments might fail to satisfy the identifying assumptions \ref{ass:Validity} to \ref{ass:FirstStage}.
 For instance, judges could differ in terms of their use of alternative measures to imprisonment, such as electronic monitoring \citep*{Loeffler2021Impact}, which would violate the exclusion restriction postulated in Assumption \ref{ass:Validity}.
-Further, the IVs might violate Assumption \ref{ass:Monotonicity}, requiring monotonicity of the treatment in the instrument, see for instance the discussion in \citep*{frandsen2019judging}.
+Further, the IVs might violate Assumption \ref{ass:Monotonicity}, requiring monotonicity of the treatment in the instrument, see for instance the discussion in \citet*{Frandsen2023Judging}.
 Depending on how different judges weigh the individual aspects of a case, a rather stringent judge with a relatively high rate of prison sentences could refrain from incarcerating a particular defendant, who would have been imprisoned by a judge with a lower incarceration rate. i.e. their (potential) sentences could contradict the judges' order of (average) severity.
 Such a situation entails the existence of defiers and thus a violation of weak monotonicity of the treatment in the instrument.

-To nevertheless consistently estimate the LATEs of interest, we invoke Assumption \ref{ass:Clubs}, i.e.\ the existence of clusters (or clubs) of judges with the same propensity score to incarcerate, as well as Assumption \ref{eq:InsideClubPlurality}, i.e.\ plurality, such that a relative majority of judges satisfies the LATE assumptions.
+To nevertheless consistently estimate the LATEs of interest, we invoke the existence of clubs of judges with a similar propensity to incarcerate, as well as plurality, such that the largest group of judges constitutes IVs fulfilling the LATE assumptions.
 The cluster assumption appears realistic as long as judges can be plausibly categorized into a limited number of judge types, each with a distinct rate of prison sentences.
+As an example, \citet*{Green2010Using} exploit variation in judicial calendars, where it could be the case that judges assigned to the same calendar affect each other's decisions.
+Moreover, some judges have moved between courts and reappear in the data with different judge IDs.
+Judges might have been educated and practiced at the same institutions, establishing cultures of higher or lower use of prison sentences.
+Moreover, in the US, different severity of judges might reflect judges' allegiance to political parties.